-If you write, have a blog, or are generating content for the web then having a great publicity engine is crucial for success and Twitter is such an engine, if you leverage it correctly then it can be the Internet’s version of the Town Crier, an essential part of your publicity success and having a large following on Twitter is essential.
-Here are 13 tips for building a following:
+If you write, have a blog, or are generating content for the web then having a great publicity engine is crucial for success and Twitter is such an engine.
+Leverage it correctly then it can be the Internet’s version of the Town Crier.
+An essential part of your publicity success and having a large following on Twitter is essential.
+Here are 13 tips for building a Twitter following:

 1 — You don’t have to Know the Person to Connect

-Many people love to build their networks involving friends, colleagues, and the people they know, but you cannot limit yourself this way on Twitter if you wish to use it as your publicity engine, there is a practical implication to building a large following.
-We all need new followers, don’t think it is a sign of weakness to admit you need new followers, even Twitter megastars, such as Guy Kawasaki, Rich Simmonds, Brian Solis, or Kim Garst are constantly on the lookout for new followers and connecting with people who can help their cause.
+Many people love to build their networks involving friends, colleagues, and the people they know, but you cannot limit yourself this way on Twitter if you wish to use it as your publicity engine.
+There is a practical implications to building a large following.
+Everyone needs new followers, don’t think it is a sign of weakness to admit you need new followers, even Twitter mega-stars, such as Guy Kawasaki, Rich Simmonds, Brian Solis, or Kim Garst are constantly on the lookout for new followers and connecting with people who can help their cause.

-As a writer you’ll never know who may be interested in your work which by itself is a good reason the extend the size of your network, a way of finding new readers.
+This, by itself, is a good reason the extend the size of your network.
+The larger your Twitter following, the greater your opportunity of finding new readers.

 2 — Ask People to Follow You

-Asking people to follow you may seem to be uncommonly bold, but all it takes is a Tweet:
+Asking people to follow you may seem uncommonly bold, but all it takes is a Tweet:

 “Hi I am Peter, specialising in X, Y, and Z. Follow me”